gebegebegebe/bash-scripts/README.md

 Script that changes the prompt (from showing your current working directory and its entire path) to just your username (can be customized).

+Note: can't use whoami or even echo $USER and $LOGNAME because the script will run as root, not the current user.

 ### How to run
 To run, go to the directory where the script is located then use the following command:
 ```bash